-- Chris Steele (top British spy) released a dossier in which he claims that Trump and Russia cooperated to hijack the US elections (Click here for the full dossier).
+- Chris Steele (a well-respected British spy who worked for both US and British secret services) released a dossier in which he claims that Trump and Russia cooperated to hijack the US elections (Click here for the full dossier).
 Trump initially denied everything, as usual.
 One after the other of Steele's statements are being proven true, and Trump's denials proven false (as usual).
 See for example this article

 - Britain provided the USA with intercepted communications between the Trump campaign and Russian operatives

 - The FBI and the Justice Department obtained a warrant to monitor Trump's adviser Carter Page because they presented evidence that there was "probable cause" to believe Page was acting as an agent of a foreign power, Russia.
 In 2013 Page met repeatedly with Russian spy Victor Podobnyy in New York, and in July 2016 Page delivered a lecture in Moscow that sounded exactly like official Russian propaganda.
 A few days later Page was at the Republican National Convention in Cleveland where he and other Trump advisers, including Jeff Sessions (who is now Trump's attorney general), met with the Russian ambassador, Sergey Kislyak.
 (The Trump organization has denied that Page had any role as an advisor to Trump, but Trump himself named him as a close adviser, hence Trump lied either then or now).

 - The Israeli magazine Yedioth Ahronoth reported that Israeli intelligence officials were concerned about sharing sensitive information with the Trump administration because they feared that the Trump administration would pass them on to Russia (which is an ally of Iran and Hezbollah, two arch-enemies of Israel).